 (1) Daniel Cohen - Homo Economicus : Prophète égaré des temps nouveaux.
 Albin Michel, 2012.

 (2) Jacques Rancière - The Politics of Aesthetics: The Distribution of the Sensible.
 Continuum, 2004.

 Note: Détournement is a homage to Guy Debord and Gil J. Wolman, the name of the project references a methodology developed in the 1950s by the Letterist International and later adapted by the Situationist International.

 The project was launched at Örnsbergsauktionen 2016, an artist operated auction house for studio produced design and craft.

-Photo - Viktor Sjödin (table & chair)
+Photo - Viktor Sjödin (when mentioned)